drone115b/ShuffleTree/README.md

 If you haven't heard of shuffle trees, don't dispair.
 I developed the data structure, but there has never been a paper on them.

 Like splay trees, they can be implemented around a traversal function.
 Like scapegoat trees, they use a counter to detect imbalance in the tree.
 When a point of imbalance is identified (the counter is zero) then a single rotation is performed to improve balance.
+Shuffle trees do not require balancing information or parent pointers to be stored on nodes; though parent pointers are used below to simplify the presentation.

     // returns node with key k,